7Eddie20/Rebuild/Basics/Foundations/Foundations_summary.md

 ## Concepts Practiced

-1. endl and \n serves the same task, i.e. skipping to the next line
+1. endl and \n
-2. The semicolon (;) is a statement terminator.
+2. The semicolon (;)
-3. cin is for taking the input from console while cout is for giving the output to the console.
+3. cin & cout
+4. full line input with getline and delimiter

 ## Files in This Folder

 - `add.cpp` – adds augend and the addend and display the sum
-- `02_another_example.cpp` – [Short description]
+- `StringInput.cpp` – showcase the use of getline and delimiter
 - …

 ## Bugs or Confusions Faced